geek-ai/MAgent/README.md

 **Note** : You should run following examples in the root directory of this repo.
 Do not cd to `examples/`.

-#### train
+### Train
 Three examples shown in the above video.
 Video files will be saved every 10 rounds.
-You can use render to see them.
+You can use render to watch them.

 * **pursuit**